What Is Employment Readiness?

 - Job maintenance, or having the skills to keep work once found

-Understanding the particular stresses or challenges one faces:
+Understanding the particular stresses or challenges you face:

-- Personal challenges, which clients can address themselves
+- Personal challenges, which you can usually address yourself

-- Environmental challenges, which clients can manage with help
+- Environmental challenges, which you can manage with help

 - Systemic challenges, which have to be addressed on a community basis

-Research shows that just being self-sufficient in the five employability dimensions is not enough.
+Research shows that just being self-sufficient in the four Employability Factors is not enough.
 Most clients face a number of barriers or challenges that act as stressors and can be incapacitating if not managed well.
 Clients facing significant challenges without assistance in handling them are likely to fail at work even if they are successful in getting a job.
+The five Soft Skills that help clients manage challenges and perform effectively are becoming increasingly important.
 So all three parts of the Employment Readiness Model are equally important.